riddler/riddler_spec/README.md

 With this example, we have one `definition` and two tests for it.

-The first requires the result to be a hash, and the `text` field to be just `Hello !`.
+The first requires the result to be a hash, and the `text` field to be `Hello !`.

 The second test adds a context with `params.name = "World"` and the field `text` should be `Hello World!`